NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 Also, please be aware that your input image size might be too small for the algorithm to generate realistic terrain.
 With a larger sample size, the algorithm produces better tile connection rules, which results in output images that are closer to your expectations.

 ## Acknowledgements

 The original Wave Function Collapse algorithm was created by Maxim Gumin.
 His GitHub repository can be found [here](https://github.com/mxgmn/WaveFunctionCollapse).

-Daniel Shiffman's implementation of WFC was used as a reference for this project.
-His implementation can be found [here](https://github.com/CodingTrain/Wave-Function-Collapse).